NBISweden/AGAT/README.md

 #### Omniscient data structure

 The method create a hash structure containing all the data in memory.
 We call it OMNISCIENT.
-The OMNISCIENT structure is a three levels structure :
+The OMNISCIENT structure is a three levels structure:

 $omniscient{level1}{tag_l1}{level1_id} = feature <= tag could be gene, match
 $omniscient{level2}{tag_l2}{idY} = @featureListL2 <= tag could be mRNA,rRNA,tRNA,etc. idY is a level1_id (know as Parent attribute within the level2 feature).
 The @featureList is a list to be able to manage isoform cases.